 From fast and furious to slow and scary: black water rafting will take you through underground rivers carving through limestone caves.
 Semi-submersed in a wetsuit and innertube, you’ll be able to stare up at magnificent constellations of glow worms on the rocky ceiling.

 The world’s first commercial bungy site is at the scenic and historical Kawarau Bridge, just outside of Queenstown.
 Another 25 minutes down the road is the world’s second highest bungy, the Nevis.
 This 134 meter drop hangs from a wire between two mountains … It’s a long way down.
-You could also jump off Auckland’s iconic landmarks: the Skytower and the harbour bridge, and half a dozen other things around the country.
+There are half a dozen places to jump off – but if you’re looking for an Auckland adventure tour you could also jump off Auckland’s iconic landmarks: the Skytower and the harbour bridge.

 New Zealand is also home to 25 marine reserves, where no marine life can be taken without heavy punishments.
 This makes swimming with the fishes a whole new experience as they school past you in great numbers.
 There’s also some pretty nifty snorkling to be done when the water is at waist hight if SCUBA isn’t your cup of tea.